-Increase (decre Increase (decrease) in sensitivity of
+Increase (decrease) in sensitivity of

-net inter rest income
+net interest income

-6 as at

-30 June 2022 31 December 2021
+2022 2021

 Change in interest rate

-Increase by 1 percent 294.58 261.58
+Increase by 1 percent 165.12 261.58

-Decrease by 1 percent (294.58) (261.58)
+Decrease by 1 percent (165.12) (261.58)

 However, to better reflect a realistic business environment, the sensitivity to interest rate risk is adjusted taking into account that business growth and interest rate shift are actually gradual.
 The net interest rate sensitivity incurred would be less than the effect on net interest income as illustrated in the analysis.
 In addition, this market risk sensitivity of interest bearing assets and liabilities does not include the status of marketable debt securities, which is presented in the market risk - marketable portfolio.